CarbonPackages/Carbon.Pipeline/Readme.md

   files: Main.js
 ```

 If you don't set files, all parsable files from the input folder get rendered.
+Files that start with an underscore (`_`) will be ignored.

 ```yaml
 packages: